Rapier Activities at Gulf Wars

 - As a good rule of thumb: if your opponent has no chance of seeing you before you throw a shot, you should reconsider throwing the shot.
 In some scenarios DFB may be allowed.
 See the DFB rules below.

-- Death from Behind (DFB) is not permitted in any war point unless otherwise stated as part of the scenario.
+- Death from Behind (DFB) is only permitted in war points that allow it as part of the scenario.

 Weapons and secondaries